“Go on; don’t only practice your art, but force your way into its secrets, art deserves that, for it and knowledge can raise men to the Divine.”

 My round table collage looks stunning with deep red small tomatoes, red and black clay bowls, my perfect deep purple eggplant on top of some old potatoes, shrunken yams, lemons from my garden, and long green bell peppers, all nestled into a woven straw basket.
 The hot peppers, green and red, some fresh, some shriveled, are displayed in a narrow blue tray with delicately hand-painted flowers.
 Another basket holds the garlic bulbs with their dried yellow stems still attached and large pieces of fresh ginger.
 Mixed in there is a Jamaica, dry now and dark red, almost black.
 “This Jamaica flower makes tea good “por los riñónes”, the woman told me at the market.
 She had shown me where the kidneys were, placing her dirt stained hands behind her back and rubbing her kidneys.

-The idea of kidneys has taken a hold of me and I check the freezer if I still have a cow bone I can boil up into a bone marrow soup with the left over vegetables.
+The idea of kidneys has taken a hold of me and I check the freezer to see if I still have a cow bone I can boil up into a bone marrow soup with the left over vegetables.
 Bone marrow is especially good for the kidneys.

 Auguste Escoffier, the legendary French chef of the late 1800s advised any gourmet chef worth his salt to boil the bone for at least 7 hours.
 This is where my impatience comes in, “ah certainly, 2 hours is enough, see, I can spoon the yellow gloppy bone marrow right out of the two cavities of the bone.
 It floats in the soup.
 I decide to wait more, see what happens.
 I repeatedly check the soup to see if the broth has boiled down.
 Every half hour or so there is only an inch of liquid with distinct glistening rounds of fat and I have to add water.
 My modest Mabe Andes stove has its own rules about fires, nothing too subtle please, simmering is not part of her vocabulary.
 I turn the burner off for a while and let it sit, cool off.